memgraph/docs/docs/reference-guide/enterprise-features.md

   role mapping)

 ## Exposing system metrics
-For [exposing system metrics](/reference-guide/exposing-system-metrics.md), we have built an HTTP endpoint where system metrics can be fetched via a GET request.
+HTTP endpoint allows you to fetch [system metrics](/reference-guide/exposing-system-metrics.md) using a GET request.
 The response contains information about bolt messages, sessions, transactions, streams, triggers, indexes, snapshots, query latency, and many more.